fukamachi/caveman/README.markdown

 ### Specify error pages

-To specify error pages for 404, 500 or so, define a method `on-exception` of your app.
+To specify error pages for 404, 500 or such, define a method `on-exception` of your app.

 ```common-lisp
 (defmethod on-exception ((app <web>) (code (eql 404)))